awesomerank/awesomerank.github.io/lists/sjfricke/awesome-webgl.md

 > Online WebGL Tutorials (non-video)

+* [Directional Shadow Mapping](http://chinedufn.com/webgl-shadow-mapping-tutorial/) - Concepts behind real time directional light shadow mapping.
 * [Get Started Tutorial](https://www.khronos.org/webgl/wiki/Tutorial) - Khronos' tutorial how to get up and running with WebGL.
 * [Getting Started with WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API/Tutorial/Getting_started_with_WebGL) - Mozilla Foundation guide to getting started with WebGL.
 * [Learn WebGL](https://www.tutorialspoint.com/webgl/index.htm) - Tutorials Point set of article to get you familiar with WebGL terms.
 * [Learning WebGL](http://learningwebgl.com/blog/?page_id=1217) - Tutorials from the author of _WebGL Up and Running_.
+* [Multitexturing using a Blendmap](http://chinedufn.com/webgl-multitexture-blend-map-tutorial/) - How to use a blendmap to multitexture a terrain.
+* [Particle Effects via Billboards](http://chinedufn.com/webgl-particle-effect-billboard-tutorial/) - Create particle effects by applying a technique called billboarding.
 * [The Book of Shaders](http://thebookofshaders.com/) - Gentle step-by-step guide through the abstract and complex universe of Fragment Shaders.
 * [WebGL Academy](http://www.webglacademy.com/) - Simplified online IDE with automatic indentation, syntax highlighting for HTML, Javascript, GLSL and Python.
 You can run your code and download your projects.
 * [WebGL Fundamentals](https://webglfundamentals.org/) - Series of online tutorials with code samples and live demonstrations.